infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTSCENE.md

 # NUTS Game Engine Documentation

-Si prefieres leer la documentación en español, [haga click aquí](/DOCUMENTATION_Ñ/INDEX.md).
+Si deseas leer la documentación en español, [haga click aquí](/DOCUMENTATION_Ñ/INDEX.md).

+O si deseas leer solo este documento en español, [haz click aquí](/DOCUMENTATION_Ñ/FILES/NUTSCENE.md).

 ## NutScene Class

-[This class extends the NutObject class, attributes and methods inherited from it will not be shown for simplicity]
+[This class extends the [NutObject](/DOCUMENTATION/FILES/NUTOBJECT.md) class, attributes and methods inherited from it will not be shown for simplicity]

 A scene to be displayed by the game, contains most of the main stuff for the game to run.

-To make your own scene, you usually extend this class.
+To make your own scene, extend this class.

 ### Attributes